-4. Can you relate to downplaying or hiding symptoms/emotions, the way Charise described in chapter 7 with her winter depression?
-She felt it was not severe enough to require a discussion and she did not want to burden Eric or her family.
-Have you ever experienced anything similar?
+- Can you relate to downplaying or hiding symptoms/emotions, the way Charise described in chapter 7 with winter depression?
+She felt it was not severe enough to require a discussion and did not want to burden Eric or her family.
+Have you experienced anything similar?

-5. The majority of bipolar 1 patients are diagnosed in their late teens or early twenties.
+- The majority of bipolar 1 patients are diagnosed in their late teens or early twenties.
 Charise was diagnosed at age 40.
-Do you think it is preferable to be diagnosed with a mental illness like bipolar 1 at a younger or an older age?
+Do you think it is preferable to be diagnosed with a mental illness at a younger or older age?
 Why or why not?

-6. While manic and hospitalized, Charise’s statements were difficult to understand because of her pressured speech and lack of focus, but when explained afterwards many of her ideas and frustrations made sense.
-As Eric often repeated during this period, “She’s not wrong.”
+- While manic and hospitalized, Charise’s statements were difficult to understand because of her pressured speech and lack of focus, but when explained afterwards many of her ideas and frustrations made sense.
+As Eric often repeated at this time, “She’s not wrong.”
 Was there anything Charise talked about while manic that you found you could relate to or appreciate?

-7. Hope is critical for human beings to survive traumatic or difficult situations.
+- Hope is critical for human beings to survive difficult situations.
 There were many instances when Charise clung to hope while facing dire circumstances.
-For example, during her first mania when she convinced herself that Eric was breaking her out of the hospital with no evidence and only misinterpretations.
+For example, during her first mania when she convinced herself that Eric was breaking her out of the hospital based on misinterpretations.
 Every time she had to choose how to interpret his words and actions that day, she chose hope.
 What other examples can you think of throughout the book?
 Do you think it was harmful or beneficial for Charise to repeatedly choose hope despite reality?

-9. What would you have done in Charise’s position when faced with those security guards lurking in the hall near her room, after the assault?
-Do you think confronting them would have helped her assault complaint file or made her situation worse?
+- What would you have done in Charise’s position when faced with those security guards lurking in the hall near her room, after the assault?
+Do you think confronting them would have helped her or made her situation worse?